weiss-jonathan/weiss-jonathan.github.io/_posts/2014-07-13-Forest-of-Trees.markdown

 project-date: April 2014
 client: Start Bootstrap
 category: Web Development
-description: A tree model printed with Carbopol in 3 minutes using the 32-multinozzle.
+description: An array of 32 tree models printed with Carbopol in 3 minutes using the 32-multinozzle.
 See video below.
 ---